The change-point search method for retrospective change-point detection, binary segmentation, uses this procedure:

 σ 1 2 = … = σ k 1 2 ≠ σ k 1+1 2 = … σ n 2

-The log likelihood functions H 0 and H 1 are:
+These are the formulas for the log likelihood functions H 0 and H 1:

-The maximum likelihood estimation of μ and σ2 are:
+These are the formulas for the maximum likelihood estimation of μ and σ2:

 From the preceding formulas, the binary segmentation algorithm computes max LogL 1 by giving k different values.
 Then, to check for a change point, the algorithm compares the difference between max LogL 1 and LogL 0 to the penalty value.